Visiting the Ring of Kerry - a must do in 2019

 This a beloved place of interest on the route, an historic mansion built in the Tudor Style with immaculately maintained gardens, and within the bounds of Killarney National Park; admission to the site is free with guided tours of the building and grounds available for a small fee.
-Why not make a day of it and visit the traditional farms of the Muckross estate?
+Why not make a day of it and visit the traditional farms of the Muckross House and Gardens?
 Close by is the lovingly restored Ross Castle where a tranquil boat trip provides a unique way to experience all that the lakes have to offer.

 Ladies View, Killarney National ParkA stunning scenic view point along N71 section of the Ring of Kerry,

 the Lakes of Killarney can be seen from this point.

 Kenmare townA gem and the next stop on the trail heading south.
 It boasts a proud tradition of lace making in the area which began in the 1860s and continues to this day.
 Drop into one of Kenmare’s hotels and eateries for a spot of lunch or perhaps afternoon tea.
 While passing through the town of Sneem stop for a photo opportunity at any piece of the town’s public sculpture collection.